What Is Thoracentesis for Mesothelioma?

 Doctors can recommend more aggressive mesothelioma surgeries or other treatments like chemotherapy for patients who want to improve their prognosis.
 Thoracentesis may be performed alongside these treatments to improve quality of life.

-Learn about treatments that can help you live longer and with less pain in our Free Mesothelioma Guide.
+Learn about treatments that can help you live longer and manage your symptoms in our Free Pleural Mesothelioma Guide.

 Thoracentesis vs. Other Palliative Mesothelioma Treatments